Australian Labor Party National Conference: Uranium mining

+After returning to government following the 2007 Australian federal election, Labor approved a fourth uranium mine in July 2009, the Four Mile uranium mine in South Australia.

 Same-sex Marriage

 The 2011 National Conference voted in favour of recognition of same-sex marriage in Australia, and also formally endorsed a motion to allow Labor members of parliament the ability to vote in accordance with their consciences.
 Nonetheless, a subsequent bill to recognise same-sex marriage was defeated.
 Equal marriage was ultimately introduced following by a conscience vote held under the Turnbull Liberal government, following a postal survey.